Dozens Killed In Fighting As Afghan Peace Talks Continue - UrduPoint

 Khogyani said about 30 Taliban fighters died in the clashes -- including some foreigners.

-The latest fighting comes as the Afghan government and Taliban are engaged in talks in Doha aimed at ending the long-running conflict.
+The latest violence comes as the Afghan government and Taliban are engaged in talks in Doha aimed at ending the long-running conflict.

 Afghanistan's acting Defence Minister Asadullah Khalid blamed the Taliban for the fighting.